ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Data Unit: Byte-stream

-API mappings for MPTCP are identical to TCP.
+the Transport Services API mappings for MPTCP are identical to TCP.
 MPTCP adds support for multipath properties, such as "Multipath Transport" and "Policy for using Multipath Transports".

 ## UDP